 The guide below will provide you with the details you need to successfully ship vehicles to and from Canada.

 As we touched upon in the introduction, international car shipments often come with a hefty amount of regulations.
 If you’re to stand any chance at transporting cars on a large scale, getting your head around these is vital to ensure success and keep things legal.
-One thing’s sure, getting caught in breach of said regulations will lead to lost profits in both legal fines and a damaged reputation.
+One thing is for sure, getting caught in breach of said regulations will lead to lost profits in both legal fines and a damaged reputation.
 Neither of these is ideal, and you can do away with them by merely researching ahead of time.

 Admittedly, regulations like these don’t come in a one-size-fits-all solution.
 Instead, you should note that each country has varying regulatory standards, and you’ll need to understand each before getting started.